cairo-book/cairo-book/src/ch14-01-01-storage-mappings.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_nested_storage_mapping/src/lib.cairo:storage}}
 ```

 In this case, the same principle applies for accessing the stored values.
-You need to traverse the keys step by step, using the `entry` method to get the storage pointer to the next key in the sequence, and finally calling `read` or `write` on the innermost mapping.
+You need to traverse the keys step by step, using the `entry` method to get the storage path to the next key in the sequence, and finally calling `read` or `write` on the innermost mapping.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_nested_storage_mapping/src/lib.cairo:accesses}}